Shivanikanodia/Attrition-Prediction-Mlflow-and-GenAI/README.md

 ---

 #### Dataset Overview:

--  Attributes :Demographics, Job Role, Job Satisfaction levels and Performance metrics.
--  Checked Unique values in each category to see frequency of different categories and its distribution.
+The dataset includes employee demographics, Job role information, Engagement, and performance-related metrics.
+Performed categorical feature analysis by examining unique values and their frequency distributions to understand representation and potential imbalance across categories.
--  Identified missing values and empty strings using insull.sum().
+Identified and handled missing values and empty strings using isnull().sum() and appropriate data-cleaning strategies.
--  Features such as Distance from Home, Monthly Income, Years at Company, Years Since Last Promotion, and Total Working Years show right-skewed distributions, with most  values concentrated on the lower end.
-Used log1p for transformation.
+Numerical features such as Distance from Home, Monthly Income, Years at Company, Years Since Last Promotion, and Total Working Years exhibited right-skewed distributions.
+Applied log1p transformation to reduce skewness and stabilize variance for improved model performance.

 ---

 #### Unity Catalog & Medallion Architecture: